Pispros/free-html-local-ssh-manager/README.md

 # Supported Os
 Linux | MacOs

 Your password is encrypted with a magic salt once you create a new host and you need that magic salt every time you want to copy/paste the host password in your clipboard from the browser.
+It can be a collaborative free tool to share access to multiple server access.
+Password Protected page can also be added!

 # Requirements